 Having itchy skin and a rash that appears as small bumps during and after pregnancy is a common complaint in women.

-This pre and postpartum rash occurs in 1% of pregnancies.
+This pre and postpartum skin rash occur in 1% of pregnancies.
 It doesn’t do any harm to the mother or baby, but can be a huge inconvenience and an annoyance.

 Symptoms Of PUPPS Rash

 PUPPS looks like hives and appears as tiny red bumps along stretch marks and usually erupts in the third trimester.

 Some of the other symptoms to look for are:

 - Bumps and redness that spreads to the arms, thighs, butt or breasts

 - Severe itching that can last up to a week

 - Itching will last longer than the rash